azdavis/azdavis.net/posts/en/japanese-resources.md

 Unlike in English with the alphabet, the character is _not_ the smallest unit of the writing system.
 Rather, the smallest unit is the "radical".

-I used to not know this, and I'd try to learn kanji like e.g. 議 as a unit.
-Now, when learning a kanji, you generally have to learn
+I used to not know this, and I'd try to learn kanji on their own.
+When learning a kanji, you generally have to learn

 - How to write it with the correct stroke order (maybe you don't care about this if you only want to read, but I wanted to write too)
 - How to pronounce it (the reading)
 - What it generally means (the meaning)

-For _every one of these things_, using radicals makes things _far_ easier.
-For the example 議 we have that
+For example, take 議.

 - It has 20 strokes
 - It's usually pronounced ぎ (gi)
 - It means "deliberation" or "discussion"

-At one time, the way I tried to learn kanji like this was just to hard-memorize all of these things.
-But once I knew radicals, I realized this character is just _2 radicals_: 言 and 義.
+This character is composed of 2 radicals: 言 and 義.
+Knowing the radicals helps with every aspect of a kanji:

 - To write 議, I literally just write a small 言 and then write a small 義 next to it
+- 義 is also pronounced ぎ (gi)
 - 言 means "say" which is kind of related to "deliberation"
-- 義 is also pronounced ぎ (gi)

 Now, some kanji are pictograms, which means they kind of look like a picture: